Stochastic Online Fisher Markets: Static Pricing Limits and Adaptive Enhancements: Static Pricing Limits and Adaptive Pricing Enhancements

 Finally, since the certainty equivalent problem $CE(\d_t)$ is only well-defined for an average capacity vector $\d_t > 0$, in Algorithm~\ref{alg:AlgoProbKnownDiscrete} we adopt two pricing mechanisms depending on the difference between the average remaining capacity $\d_t$ and the initial average capacity $\d_1 = \frac{\c}{n}$.
-In particular, if the average remaining capacity $\d_t$ does not deviate too far from the initial average capacity $\d_1 = \frac{\c}{n}$, i.e., $\d_t \in [\d - \Delta, \d + \Delta]$ for some constant vector $\0<\Delta < \d$, e.g., $\Delta = \frac{\d}{2}$, then prices are set based on the dual variables of the above certainty equivalent Problem $CE(\d_t)$, which is well defined for any such $\d_t \in [\d - \Delta, \d + \Delta]$.
-After the first time $\tau$ that $\d_t \notin [\d - \Delta, \d + \Delta]$, the static expected equilibrium prices are set in the market.
-Note that the pricing policy $\ppi$ in Algorithm~\ref{alg:AlgoProbKnownDiscrete} depends on the distribution $\D$ and the history of past allocations, i.e., $\p^t = \pi_t(\D, \{ \x_{t'} \}_{t' = 1}^{t-1})$.
+In particular, if the average remaining capacity $\d_t$ does not deviate too far from the initial average capacity $\d_1 = \frac{\c}{n}$, i.e., $\d_t \in [\d - \Delta, \d + \Delta]$ for some constant vector $\0<\Delta < \d$, e.g., $\Delta = \frac{\d}{2}$, then prices are set based on the dual variables of the above certainty equivalent problem $CE(\d_t)$, which is well defined for any such $\d_t \in [\d - \Delta, \d + \Delta]$.
+After the first time $\tau$ that $\d_t \notin [\d - \Delta, \d + \Delta]$, static expected equilibrium prices are set in the market.
+We note that following period $\tau$, any strictly positive prices can be set, e.g., the price corresponding to the dual variables of $CE(\d_{\tau-1})$, and we choose the static expected equilibrium prices for simplicity.
+Furthermore, we note that the second part of this algorithm, following period $\tau$ can be modified to guarantee feasibility with respect to the resource capacity constraints (see Section~\ref{sec:specific-bds-noCapVio-algos1-2}).
+Finally, we note that the pricing policy $\ppi$ in Algorithm~\ref{alg:AlgoProbKnownDiscrete} depends on the distribution $\D$ and the history of past allocations, i.e., $\p^t = \pi_t(\D, \{ \x_{t'} \}_{t' = 1}^{t-1})$.
 In response to the set prices, users consume their optimal bundle of goods given by the solution of Problem~\eqref{eq:Fisher1}-\eqref{eq:Fishercon3}.